-VSD Introduction and analysing tool

-Guidelines for Entry and Credit Proposals in VSD

-Working Aid on VSD Indicators

-Working Aid Cost-Benefit Analysis and CBA Excel workbook
+VSD Introduction Guidelines for Entry and Working Aid on Working Aid Cost-Benefit Analysis and analysing tool Credit Proposals in VSD VSD Indicators and CBA Excel workbook

 3. Private Sector Development - PSD

 Private enterprises are the backbone of a national economy and play a critical role in helping achieve the Sustainable Development Goals (SDGs).